This post is being updated with photos and videos.

 To know more about Sunshine Family, be sure to watch it on cinemas this coming June 5 and it will be more fun if you bring along your friends and family with you.

-KPC is a government licensed news site and a 24/7 TV channel airing internationally via satellite, cable, IPTV, and OTT.
+KPC is a government licensed publication and a 24/7 TV channel airing internationally via satellite, cable, IPTV, and OTT.
 We specialize in news, photos & videos about Hallyu, Korean entertainment, people, travel, and more.
 We aim to help fans connect with the stars, and vice versa with the help of our talented correspondents from over 15 countries.